- — Certified Organic, Non-GMO, Kosher

 - — Very Low in Saturated Fat & Sodium

-- — Rich in Manganese & Dietary Fiber
+- — Rich in Manganese, Dietary Fiber, Folate, Magnesium, and Phosphorus

 Quinoa seeds are so good for you that they have become recognized as a superfood.
 Organic Royal White Quinoa from Food To Live is a fantastic addition to any dietary plan because it’s extremely nutritious and safe to eat for everyone.